Shangri-La's Villingili Resort & Spa, Maldives

 I wasnt sure what to expect from a group, largely renowned for business hotels in the East, but I was more than pleasantly surprised by their fabulous leisure property in the south of The Maldives.
 The domestic flight down to Gan is very comfortable and far more reliable than waiting for the seaplanes to take you to midways resorts and the transfer by boat was a skip and a jump form the airport.
 It is an ENITIRELY different resort to any other in The Maldives and should not be compared to other islands further north.
 As part of the old RAF and Naval bases, reminders are scattered round the island which is over 3km in length and is also home to three freshwater lakes.
 One side of the island faces the ocean and does not benefit from such a good beach with lots of coral and rougher waters, however, all villas have pools and the saving you make on these residences is well worth it when you can stroll to the main beach should you want the sand between your toes.
 This side is also home to the fabulous Tree House Villas set on stilts with magnificent views over the jungle and ocean, they are truly unique to Shangri La.

 The lagoon side of the island is far calmer with a glorious powder, white, sandy beach (and a premium on the villas to match) and is where youll find many of the public facilities and water villas.
-Close by in the center of the island, the kids club, gym and all manner of other facilities are superbly set up and accessible.
+Close by in the centre of the island, the kids club, gym and all manner of other facilities are superbly set up and accessible.

 The villas themselves are vast and opulent.
 If you can stretch to a Beach Villa with Pool go for it - but the water villas are fairly fabulous too!
 Sadly the twin beach villas and villas with a separate sitting room are spread over two separate pavilions with no interior connecting doors which does not make it ideal for younger families who want to sleep in separate rooms but for slightly older children, it is a fantastic option!